agmlego/pyURtimehack/README.md

 Because [Universal Robots](https://universalrobots.com) do not (currently) support NTP or any other time-sync system despite being based on Debian, this project exists.

+All it does is ssh into the robot and set the time based on the host PC, and adds a corresponding note of the action to the UR message log.

 ## Requirements

 A PC that is synced to a timeserver (or not, I guess?
 You do you) and has network access to one or more Universal Robots.